Temples of merchant centre

 - Cave II – planned as shrine (chaitya) but during the works a fracture was reached and works at shrine abandoned.
 Verandah with two pillars.
 Unfinished sculpture of seated women.

-The cave contains remnants of plaster (possibly made of rice chaff and clay) and painting on the ceiling of hall and verandah.
+The cave contains remnants of plaster (possibly made of rice chaff and clay) and painting on the ceiling of the hall and verandah.
 Seems that there were painted circles, used red yellow and white colors, painting leaves an impression of bad quality work.